 How to generate great content

-Content comes in so many forms and can be anything from quotes, videos, pictures, white papers and reviews.
+Content comes in so many forms and can be anything from quotes, videos, pictures, white papers and reviews, all designed to educate and guide your customers along the decision making process.
 Social media and apps have made it possible for anyone to create content.

 However, poor quality content can potentially be damaging to a business so it is best to have a content strategy and guidelines in place.
-This will ensure consistency, you are projecting your brand in the right way and you have the right content mix.
+This will ensure consistency, you're projecting your brand in the right way and you have the right content mix, as well as leveraging search engine optimisation.

 How to spend your time creating content

-At Sharp Thinking we follow these principals and have had some great success both for our clients and for our own business.
+At Sharp Thinking we follow these principals and have had some success both for our clients and for our own business.
+Most recently I've had a number of blogs published on the Wix app.

 What makes great content?